tarwn/lessthandot-hugo/blogs/content/posts/2009-02-06-sql-friday-the-best-sql-server-links-of-10.md

   - sql friday

 ---
 Here we are with another fascinating episode of the **SQL Friday, The Best SQL Server Links Of The Past Week** show.
-I can't believe it is week 10 already, if I continue like this I will be retired soon…..or just tired without the re prefix.
+I can't believe it is week 10 already, if I continue like this I will be retired soon.....or just tired without the re prefix.

 Here is what I found interesting this past week in SQL Land:

-**[Shrinking is a popular topic…][1]**
+**[Shrinking is a popular topic...][1]**

 Mike explains some concepts about shrinking and the transaction log